quii/goland-templates/README.md

 Goland is an IDE for Go developers and this project lists useful templates for common tasks for software developers to speed up their days and write consistent code.

+It's hoped that this project can be a discussion point for building a solid list of idiomatic templates.

 ## Contents

 - [Table tests](table-tests.md)